WatariClaud/-gads2020-weather-app/README.md

 #### More Information on this product:

 This product has been created using HTML5/CSS3 and VanillaJS (no frameworks).
-I have hardcoded everything from scratch in regards to the User Interface.
+I have hardcoded everything from scratch in regards to the User Interface & the scripting.
-All frontend code is Intellectual Property of the author, that is, the owner of this repo.
+All code is Intellectual Property of the author, that is, the owner of this repo.

-The product is to be hosted on Firebase, and will be available on a link to be provided in later commits.
+The product is hosted on firebase and is available using the link https://weatherapp-byclaud-970ac.web.app/